pinkpong111/instability-dynamics-multi-agent/README.md

-                                                    = space is converging, maturing Router entropy STABLE LOW                        → mature space, confident routing Router entropy HIGH with FLUCTUATIONS            → immature or destabilized space = not yet ready for seed injection (Section 7.4.1)
+                                                    = space is converging, maturing Router entropy STABLE LOW                        → mature space, confident routing Router entropy HIGH with FLUCTUATIONS            → immature or destabilized space = not yet ready for seed injection (Appendix A.4.1)
 ```

-This is directly applicable to Space Maturity measurement (Section 7.4): router entropy trajectory over inference steps is a real-time maturity signal, complementing the static gradient norm and CKA measures.
+This is directly applicable to Space Maturity measurement (Appendix A.4): router entropy trajectory over inference steps is a real-time maturity signal, complementing the static gradient norm and CKA measures.

 **Updated multi-dimensional balance formalization:**